-Participants may create silver weapons for role-playing purposes, or the purpose of creating a Holy Weapon, see Chapter Six: Spells and Magic.
-To create a silver weapon, the participant must pay the appropriate cost to the Treasurer or Coin Marshal and cover the weapon in silver cloth.
-Silver weapons may not be stripped for their components.
-The costs for making a silver weapon are as follows:
+Participants may create silver or silverwood weapons for role-playing purposes, or the purpose of creating a Holy Weapon, see Chapter Six: Spells and Magic.
+To create a silver or silverwood weapon, the participant must pay the appropriate cost to the Treasurer or Coin Marshal and cover the weapon in silver cloth or in the case of bows and crossbows, mark with silver tape at the ends of the bow.
+Silver and silverwood weapons may not be stripped for their components.
+The costs for making a silver or silverwood weapon are as follows:

-Arrowheads and crossbow bolt heads 10 SP each Swords, Bars, Daggers, Clubs (measured from top of handle to quillons to the tip of the striking surface),and Quarterstaffs (measured from end to end) 20 SP per linear inch Axes, Halberds, Maces, Hammers, and Glaives (measured from widest point of striking surface) 50 SP per linear inch Flails, Morning Stars, Spears, and Javelins 400 SP
+Arrowheads and crossbow bolt heads 10 SP each Swords, Bars, Daggers, Clubs (measured from top of handle to quillons to the tip of the striking surface),and Quarterstaffs (measured from end to end) 20 SP per linear inch Axes, Halberds, Maces, Hammers, and Glaives (measured from widest point of striking surface) 50 SP per linear inch Flails, Morning Stars, Spears, Javelins, Bows, and Crossbows 400 SP